-- 8.8 Infill Country Residential Areas are defined on Map 5A: Infill Opportunities Map. - 8.9 The minimum parcel size in the Infill Country Residential Area shall be 1.98 acres. - 8.10 Notwithstanding Policy 8.9, applications for redesignation and subdivision of larger infill parcels, as identified on Map 5A, should be supported by submission of a conceptual scheme meeting the requirements of Appendix B of this Plan. - 8.11 For larger infill parcels referred to within Policy 8.10 and on Map 5 of this Plan, parcel sizes below 0.80 hectares (1.98 acres), and to a minimum of 0.40 (1.00 acres), may be supported subject to: - a. the availability of satisfactory communal or regional potable water and waste water servicing, in accordance with municipal servicing standards. - b. the provision of open space and/or active transportation routes, as required by the County. - c. management of the interface with existing country residential development, addressing the policies and requirements of Section 15 (Interface Areas) of this Plan. - 8.12 Within Infill Residential Areas, the redesignation and subdivision of residential lots or agricultural parcels to a new residential land use may be supported if the following criteria are met: - a.
-A Residential Infill Development Plan is provided that: - i. plans for an area determined by the County at the time of redesignation application.
-The plan shall include, at a minimum, all residential or small agricultural acreages that are adjacent to the application, excluding built-out areas; - ii. includes design measures to minimize adverse impacts on existing agriculture operations; - iii. demonstrates conformity with the Springbank Master Drainage Plan; - iv. demonstrates conformity with the opportunities and constraints identified in Appendix D; and - v. demonstrates potential connectivity to residential or small agricultural acreages outside of the lot and road plan area. - b.
-A technical assessment of the proposed design is provided to demonstrate that the infill development plan area is capable of supporting increased residential development.
-The assessment shall address: - i. the internal road network, water supply, sewage treatment, and storm water management; and ii. any other assessment required by unique area conditions.
+- Within Infill Residential Areas, the 7.17 redesignation and subdivision of residential lots or agricultural parcels to facilitate new residential lots may be supported if the following criteria are met: - a) A residential infill development plan is provided that: - i) plans for an area determined by the County at the time of redesignation application.
+The plan shall include, at a minimum, all residential or small agricultural acreages that are adjacent to the application, excluding built-out areas; - ii) includes design measures to minimize adverse impacts on existing agriculture operations; - iii) demonstrates conformity with the Springbank Master Drainage Plan; - iv) demonstrates conformity with the opportunities and constraints identified in Appendix D; and - v) demonstrates potential connectivity to residential or small agricultural acreages outside of the Plan area. - b) A technical assessment of the proposed design is provided to demonstrate that the infill development Plan area is capable of supporting increased residential development.
+The assessment shall address: - i) the internal road network, water supply, sewage treatment, and storm water management; and - ii) any other assessment required by unique area conditions.

-- c.
-A technical assessment of the impact on off-site infrastructure, roads, and storm water systems is be provided; - d.
-An assessment of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County; - e.
-A report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - f. the application area has the appropriate land use designation; and - g. the conditions of subdivision implement the lot and road plan. - 8.13 In preparing an infill development plan in an Infill Residential Area, the Applicant should work co-operatively, collaboratively, and equitably with landowners in the Infill Residential Area to: - a. ensure an effective road network, active transportation network, servicing, and storm water management system; and - b. maximize lot yields that create an efficient development pattern.
+- c) a technical assessment of the impact on off-site infrastructure, roads, and storm water systems is provided; - d) an assessment is undertaken of the municipal reserve status for the infill development area and adjacent lands, as appropriate, to identify alignments and opportunities to implement the Active Transportation Plan: South County. - e) a report is provided that documents the consultation process undertaken to involve affected landowners within the Plan area in the preparation and/or review of the infill development plan. - f) the application area has the appropriate land use designation. - g) the conditions of subdivision implement the residential infill development plan. - 7.18 In preparing a residential infill development plan in an Infill Residential Area, the Applicant should work co-operatively, collaboratively, and equitably with landowners in the Infill Residential Area to: - a) ensure an effective road network, active transportation network, servicing, and storm water management system; and - b) maximize lot yields that create an efficient development pattern.